-In analog mode, P31 and P32 have a comparator front end.
-The comparator reference is supplied to P33 and Pref1.
-In this mode, the P33 internal data latch and its corresponding IRQ1 are diverted to the SMR sources (excluding P31, P32, and P33) as indicated in Figure 8 on page 15.
+In analog mode, P32 and P33 have a comparator front end.
+The comparator reference is supplied to P33.
+In this mode, the P33 internal data latch and its corresponding IRQ1 are diverted to the SMR sources (excluding P31, P32, and P33) as indicated in Figure 8.
 In digital mode, P33 is used as D3 of the Port 3 input register, which then generates IRQ1.